 8/31 | Day 4: Juneau, AK

-Devon and Lisa woke me up at 0-dark-30 as the boat took a detour up through Tracy Arm Fjord.
+Devon and Lisa woke me up before dawn as the boat took a detour up through Tracy Arm Fjord.
 I wrapped myself in a blanket burrito and sat on the balcony, where we were greeted by a misty sunrise revealing picturesque cliffs and emerald colored water full of cerulean hued icebergs.
 Our cruise director got on the PA system and entertained us with lots of trivia, facts, and legends of the fjords.

 Around noon the ship docked in Juneau.
 Surprise, more rain!
 Fool me twice, won’t get fooled again — I dressed appropriately this time, and brought an umbrella.
 Devon and I met up with two friends for a short hike into town to catch a bus to Mendenhall Glacier.
 The glacier viewing area was crowded, and we’d have to pay to get into the visitor’s center.
 The rain never stopped, so we ended up damp and frozen again, but it was definitely worth seeing, even if the atmospheric haze made it hard to take any decent pictures.
 (Despite the magic of Photoshop, it’s hard to capture how moody and ethereal the glacier actually looked.)